-Single/isolated instance(s) of food contact surface that is unclean.
+• Single/isolated instance(s) of a non-food contact surface that is unclean.

-- Numerous instances of food contact surfaces that are unclean. - Some equipment is not cleaned after the production has ceased for that run time e.g. after final shift.
+- Numerous instances of non-food contact surfaces that are unclean. - Some equipment is not cleaned after the production has ceased for that run time e.g. after final shift.

-- Systematic observations of food contact surfaces that are unclean. - Equipment is not cleaned after the production has ceased for that run time e.g. after final shift.
+- Widespread observations of non-food contact surfaces that are unclean. - Equipment is not cleaned after the production has ceased for that run time e.g. after final shift.

-2.22.03: Are items (barrels, bins, etc.) that are used to hold or store product clean?
+5.07.03: Are items (totes, bins, etc.) that are used to hold or store product clean?

 Total compliance (10 points): Bins, boxes, hoppers, barrels, baskets, etc. used for the storage of product, or ingredients should be kept in a clean state.
-The storage of these items should ensure that they remain clean and uncontaminated e.g. covered.
+Cleaning type and frequency should be determined based on the products and processes involved (cross reference with Master Sanitation Schedule).
+The storage of these items should ensure that they remain clean and uncontaminated (e.g., covered clean).

-- Single/isolated instance(s) of a dirty product storage container (there is no direct product contamination). - Single/isolated instance(s) product storage container is clean, but being stored in an area where it might be contaminated and then used, e.g. a centrifuge barrel stored under an overhead production line, without proper protection.
+- Single/isolated instance(s) of a dirty product storage container (there is no direct product contamination). - Single/isolated instance(s) of a product storage container that is clean but is being stored in an area where it might be contaminated and then used, e.g. a centrifuge barrel stored under an overhead production line, without proper protection.

-- Numerous instances of dirty product storage containers (there is no direct product contamination). - Numerous product storage containers, which are clean, but being stored in an area where they might be contaminated and then used, e.g. centrifuge barrels stored under an overhead production line, without proper protection.
+• Numerous instances of dirty product storage containers (there is no direct product contamination).

+• Numerous product storage containers, which are clean, but being stored in an area where they might be contaminated and then used, e.g. centrifuge barrels stored under an overhead production line, without proper protection.

-- Systematic failure to not clean food storage containers. - There is no cleaning program for the containers. - Systematic lack of control with respect to storage of clean food storage containers.
+- Widespread failure to clean food storage containers. - There is no cleaning program for the containers. - Widespread lack of control with respect to storage of clean food storage containers.

-2.22.04: During cleaning are foods and packaging protected from contamination?
+5.07.04: During cleaning, are food products and packaging materials protected from contamination?

-Total compliance (15 points): Raw materials, ingredients, work in progress, finished goods and packaging should be protected or removed from the area during cleaning.
+Total compliance (15 points): Raw materials, ingredients, work in progress, finished goods and packaging material should be protected (e.g., covered, screened) or removed from the area during cleaning.
 This includes cleaning lines between product runs.
 Cleaning operations should be carried out in a manner that prevents contamination such as excessive spray from high-pressure water or air hoses.
 Cleaning should also not contaminate already cleaned equipment.
 Not applicable if cleaning practices are not observed.

-Single/isolated instance(s) of cleaning activities having the potential for re-contaminating previously cleaned equipment e.g. cleaning the floor after sanitizing equipment and observing splash back occurring.
+• Single/isolated instance(s) of cleaning activities having the potential for re-contaminating previously cleaned equipment e.g. cleaning the floor after sanitizing equipment and observing splash back occurring.
 Products, ingredients and packaging are protected.